exogee-technology/graphweaver/src/examples/databases/README.md

 # Multiple Databases

-It is possible to connect more than one database to GraphWeaver and expose the data via the API.
+It is possible to connect more than one database to Graphweaver and expose the data via the API.

 This example demonstrates how to do that with a MySQL and PostgreSQL database.